antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 If after a while things don't evolve, a job change is the only alternative.
 Most of organizations tend to listen when their engineers leave.

+## Relation with managers

+As Principal, I usually don't make the final decision.
+This may be quite frustrating when managers take decisions without taking you in account.
+It's specially problematic when they decide technical things which have a huge impact in the platform.

+Build a good relation with engineering managers is very important to succeed in the role.
+They should ask about architecture and processes.
+Principals should train them to have knowledge to report and publish to the rest of the organization what we are doing.

+This is particularly complex with managers who have a good technical background.
+Because they try to manage people and systems, they are always too busy to listen.
+So they usually take shortcuts: decide now, explain to the team later.
+It's hard to deal with this because it's an organization issue.
+Managers should focus on people, engineers on systems.
+Processes should be the common ground.

+Another problem with managers is career evolution.
+If they see Principals as competitors the relation can suffer.
+If they use their technical background as a weapon to deal with politics, principals are a thread.
+I have seen very weird executives meetings discussing deep technical things who nobody in the room really understand.
+This is again, an organization problem.
+I deal with it explaining from the very beginning I don't want their role.
+This seems to work but it takes time to build that trustiness.
+Politics are hard.

+## Don't be a hero

+TODO

+## Keep your optimism

+TODO

 Did I miss something?
 You can leave a comment on [GitHub] or just drop me a message on [Twitter]!